dadair-ca/PERM/README.md

 - [ ] Deploy to Heroku
 - [ ] Add testing framework
 - [ ] Get dynamic attendance data from user object
+- [ ] Attendance chart should be simple values if window is too small

 Minimum Viable Product
 ----------------------